Your brain’s memory system consists of four sub–systems…

-Before describing how they work together to form long-term memories, let’s discuss each subsystem in turn.
+Before describing how they work together to create long-term memories, let’s discuss each subsystem in turn…

-The Sensory Register contains all that sensation that come from your environment through your senses of vision, hearing, taste, smell, and touch.
+The Sensory Register contains all the sensations that come from your environment through your five senses: vision, hearing, taste, smell, and touch…

-It’s contents are always fleeting… consisting of what you are experiencing at this very moment.
+The contents of the sensory register are always fleeting, consisting only of what you are experiencing at this very moment.

 Your long-term memory has essentially unlimited capacity, but it can absorb only so much so fast.
 You need to give it time to learn, as we will see later.
 And, because long-term memories are very hard to erase, we need to be very careful what we store there.

 Working Memory is where thinking occurs.
 It is used to temporarily store and manipulate information and is filled by simply paying attention to “something” or “somethings”…

 - “Something” can be anything: a face, a sound, a sensation, an idea, a shape, a texture, a word, a number, a color, a thought, a picture, a visual memory, an equation, an emotion, a concept, a suggestion… anything.